RyanBusby/productionFailures/README.md

 [<img src="img/logo.png" style="width: 5px;"/>](https://www.kaggle.com/c/bosch-production-line-performance/data) ↖  __the data__

 #### The goal is to predict which parts will fail quality control
-- The data are measurements related to part as they move through production lines.
+- The data are measurements related to parts as they move through production lines.

 - 81% of the dataset is empty - of the roughly one million rows, on average each row has
 - The classes are highly imbalanced: *0.58% failed.*